︎

 in collaboration with Le Lab Architecture

-Paris 9e (75) / Private client / All Phases _currently: Preliminary drawings / Budget: unknown / 2023 - today
+Paris 9e (75) / Private client / All phase_currently: building permit approved / Budget: undisclosed / 2023 - today

 PROJECTS